-2. loosen the pressures screws located on the lower and upper hinges of the door using a 3/32" Allen key to free the adjustable hinge rods.
+To align, open the fireplace's door and loosen the pressures screws located on the lower and upper hinges of the door using a 3/32" Allen key to free the adjustable hinge rods.

-3. Using a flat screwdriver, turn the adjustable hinge rods in the direction shown to adjust the doors (see table below).
+Using a flat screwdriver, turn the adjustable hinge rods in the direction shown to adjust the doors.
 Tighten all door hinge pressure screws when they are at the desired positions.

 DOORS POSITION WITH MORE SPACE DOORS POSITION WITH LESS SPACE DOORS TILT UP DOORS TILT DOWN

 LEFT LEFT LEFT LEFT

-TOP PINTLES 4 P 9 III.
+TOP PINTLES 4 P 4 f

-BOTTOM PINTLES 4
+BOTTOM PINTLES 9 4